How Many Questions Did Jesus Ask in the Bible?

 How many questions did Jesus ask in the Bible?

-Why did Jesus answer questions with questions?
+Why did Jesus ask so many questions?

 0 Community answers